cloud66/help-old/_posts/introduction-to-cloud-66/introduction.md

 </ol>

 <h3 id="2">Step 2: Service configuration</h3>
 Now provide a stack name, and the environment you would like to deploy in.
 Next up is configuring your Docker services - for example _web_, _api_, _worker_ and so on.
 You can add as many services to your stack as you need.
-These are the available fields:
+These are the available fields (for the _basic_ tab):

 <ol class="list">
 <li>What's the service name?</li>